 Balancing Costs and Value

 The age of your unit is something worth considering, but there are other variables that go into the repair vs. buy new debate.
 Air conditioning units can break in several ways.
-Knowing the exact cost for a repair is unlikely without a professional quote.
-On average, you can expect to pay somewhere between $75 to $500 depending on time and parts needed.
+Knowing the exact cost of a repair is unlikely without a professional quote.
+On average, you can expect to pay somewhere between $75 to $500 depending on the time and parts needed.

 To buy a new AC, your costs are also varied.
-It depends on which unit you want to purchase, and the cost of installation, if you’re unable to install yourself.
+It depends on which unit you want to purchase, and the cost of installation, if you’re unable to install it yourself.
 Generally, most homeowners will pay somewhere between $2,500 and $8,000 for a new unit in Escondido, CA.